14 follow-up email templates and examples that get responses

 [YOUR NAME]

-You’ll always come across people that don’t respond to your emails.
-So, rather than just sending the same email again, give more value to the recipient.
+You’ll always come across people who don’t respond to your emails.
+So, rather than just sending the same email again, give the recipient more value.

 You could offer more information on what your company does or supply some product resources.
 At the same time, you want to make it as easy as possible for them to answer you, so a strong call to action is critical.